 ASP.NET and the .NET framework have provided web developers with tools that allow them an unprecedented degree of flexibility and productivity.
 On the other hand, these sophisticated tools make it easier than ever to miss the little details that allow security vulnerabilities to creep into an application.
-Since ASP.NET, 2.0 Microsoft has done a fantastic job of integrating security into the ASP.NET framework, but the onus is still on application developers to understand the limitations of the framework and ensure that their own code is secure.
+Since ASP.NET, 2.0 Microsoft has done a fantastic job of integrating security into the ASP.NET framework, but the responsibility is still on application developers to understand the limitations of the framework and ensure that their own code is secure.

-Beginning on the first day, you will learn about some of the most prevalent web applications vulnerabilities such as XSS, CSRF, SQL Injection, HTTP Response Splitting, and Parameter Manipulation.
-You will see how to spot some of these issues and how to recreate them in a running application.
+Improper data validation is the root cause of the most prevalent web application vulnerabilities today.
+Beginning on the first day, you will learn about some of the most prevalent web applications vulnerabilities such as XSS, SQL Injection, Open Redirects, and Parameter Manipulation.
+You will see how to find these issues and how to recreate them in a running application.
 Then you will use a variety of methods to actually fix these vulnerabilities in your C# code.

 CPE/CMU Credits: 6

-Web Application Attacks
+- Web Application Attacks

-Web Application Proxies
+- Web Application Proxies

 DEV544.2: Authentication & Session Management

 CPE/CMU Credits: 6

 DEV544.3: Secure .NET Architecture

 Understanding how to leverage .NET to design a secure architecture with solid secure coding principals is critical to application security.
 This course combines tried and tested information security principals with secure coding principals to help you build rock solid applications.